 - Kajabi – Read our full review

 - Podia – Read our full review

 - LearnDash – Read our full review

 Avoid This Mistake when Starting to Sell Courses

-As you probably know, creating and selling online courses is one of the easiest ways to build a large passive income stream.
+As you probably know, creating and selling courses and online coaching is one of the easiest ways to build a large passive income stream.
 If you’ve got a great idea, you may be tempted to dive head first into a course and spend a ton of time and money on content creation, video production, and platform fees.

 I’m excited about selling courses too and would be the last person to discourage other entrepreneurs.
 However, if this is your first foray into course production, I’d suggest testing the waters and seeing if there is a market for your course.

 Before investing months building out a course, try Thinkific's free plan and setup a mini-course in your niche.
 Pick one topic or chapter of your master course and use that for your mini-course.
 You can offer this for free or a nominal fee.